What is a clarinet

 The clarinet is a musical instrument classified within the woodwind family with metal pistons.
 Its place in the orchestra is in the group that includes flutes, bassoons and oboes, also woodwind instruments.

-It is also considered an air instrument, or aerophone, with a simple reed.
+it's also considered an air instrument, or aerophone, with a simple reed.
 The reeds are used in clarinets and saxophones and their vibration produces the sound.
 The clarinet is capable of producing some of the most varied nuances in the entire woodwind family.

 History of the clarinet

 There is evidence of ancestors of this instrument in the Middle East, which consisted of a simple scale of seven natural notes.
 However, the history of the clarinet dates back to the 16th and 17th centuries.
-The chalumeau or salmoé, a wind instrument very similar to the clarinet but with a simple scale, was popular in Europe at this time.
+The chalumeau or salmoé, a wind instrument very similar to the clarinet but with a simple scale, was popular in Europe at the time.

-Subsequently, a key system was added to the same chalumeau to obtain notes of a higher octave together with a just fifth.
+Subsequently, a key system was added to the same chalumeau to obtain notes of a higher octave, together with a just fifth.
 This is how the first clarinet was born, a more complete instrument in European music.

 Under the guidance of Johann Christoph Denner, the clarinet took on an increasingly larger form, with the inclusion of other keys and the contribution of other luthiers of the time.
 By the end of the 18th century, Denner's instrument already had two and a half octaves.